wovo/psml/readme.md

 ![snowman](examples/images/snowman.png)

-The power of a general purpose language, in this case Python's List comprehension and reduce, can be used to create seemingly complex solids with just a few lines.
+The power of a general purpose language, in this case Python's list comprehension and reduce, can be used to create seemingly complex models with just a few lines.

 ~~~Python
 from psml import *